martinjankov/whp-hide-posts/README.md

 3. Enable Hide post functionality for additional post types by going to Settings -> Hide Posts

 == Changelog ==

+= 0.5.3 =
+*Release Date - 15 August 2020*

+* Fixed jQuery Migrate Helper warning showing in console

+= 0.5.2 =
+*Release Date - 12 August 2020*

+* Added option to select all hide options in post metabox
+* Add new column in posts list table that shows on which pages the post is hidden
+* Added option in Settigns -> Hide Posts to disable the showing of the said column

+= 0.5.1 =
+*Release Date - 19 May 2020*

+* Added option to hide posts default WordPress post navigation
+* Fix for hiding menu items bug

 = 0.5.0 =
 *Release Date - 17 April 2020*